 Truck Accident Lawyer

-If you or someone you know has been involved in a truck accident, please contact Dax F. Garza, P.C. to discuss your case at no charge.
+If you or someone you know has been involved in a truck accident with an 18-wheeler, big rig, or other large truck, please contact Dax F. Garza, P.C. to discuss your case at no charge.